 Once the chicken is seared, remove from the pan, and add remaining tablespoon of olive oil or butter to the pan.
 Add the onions and sliced peppers (the sliced peppers you did not roast and steam).
 Saute for about 5 minutes until softened.
-Season lightly with salt .
+Season with a little salt .
 Add the garlic and cook another minute.

 While the veggies cook, transfer the ROASTED poblano pepper to a blender along with cilantro, 1/4 teaspoon salt, and 1/2 cup chicken stock.
 Blend until smooth.
-Pour the pureed pepper back into the pot with the sliced peppers, onions, and garlic, and then stir in the remaining chicken stock, cream, lime juice, honey, and remaining 1/2 teaspoon salt.
+Pour the pureed pepper mixture back into the skillet with the sliced peppers, onions, and garlic.
+Stir in the remaining 1/2 cup chicken stock, cream, lime juice, honey, and remaining 1/2 teaspoon salt.
 Bring to a boil and reduce to a simmer.
 Add the chcken breasts back to the skillet with the sauce, cover and simmer until the chicken is cooked through.
 It should read 165 degrees on an instant read thermomter.
 If needed, add a little bit more chicken stock to loosen the sauce.
 Season to taste with salt and pepper.
 Serve over rice pilaf, pasta, or mashed potatoes.

 Heat a medium saucepan over a medium heat.
 Add butter.
 Add the onion and garlic.
 Saute 1-2 minutes until softened.
 Add the orzo and rice.
 Toast until slightly brown, about 2-3 minutes.
 Stir in chicken stock and 1/4 teaspoons salt.
 Bring to a boil and reduce to a simmer.
 Cover and simmer for 15 minutes.
 Turn the heat off and let the rice steam for about 10-15 minutes.
 Fluff with a fork.
 Add cilantro and lime juice.
 Stir to combine.
 Season with salt and pepper.